 DENTURISM is the practice or profession of a denturist.

-In the majority of U.S. states, (47 of them), denturists are not recognized as a profession.
-Anybody who makes dentures can call themselves a denturist.
-It is completely unregulated in all but 3 states in the U.S. (Oregon, Idaho and Washington).
+In the majority of U.S. states, (44 of them), denturists are not recognized as a profession.
+It is completely unregulated in all but 6 states in the U.S. (Oregon, Idaho, Washington, Montana, Arizona and Maine).
+There are two schools that offers Denturist certification, in a 2-year program.
+(In Washington and in Oregon.)

 This does not prevent many dentists from calling upon lab technicians to deliver prosthodontic treatment in their dental offices during surgeries, though.
 Many times, this treatment includes the denture conversion at the time of surgery and the entire prosthetic process.
 So, what does this mean?
 What does it look like in practice?

-It looks like this: A laboratory technician, (or someone they may call a “denturist”) is handling temporary cylinders and acrylic resin in a surgical site.
-He/she is also making final impressions, and in some cases, delivering the final prosthesis.
+It looks like this: A laboratory technician, (or someone they may call a “denturist”, but who, in the State of Texas, is not recognized as such, or regulated as such, as of now) is handling temporary cylinders and acrylic resin in a surgical site, making final impressions, and in some cases, delivering the final prosthesis.
 Many laboratories are now actively promoting this service and have it listed on their fee schedule.
 This is standard practice in many general dental offices and the legalities are commonly overlooked.

 At The Dental Implant Center we strongly object to this.
 It is a violation of most state’s bylaws and the non-policing of the stance against denturism by the governing bodies.
 The saddest part is that the majority of offices in violation of these bylaws have a prosthodontist just a few short miles away.